ioanniswd/danFinal/README.md

 dannyControlPWM: Same as dannyControl but with the use of Adafruit shield #Done

-dannyControl2PWM: Same as dannyControl2 but with the use of Adafruit shield #Not Done
+dannyControl2PWM: Same as dannyControl2 but with the use of Adafruit shield #Done

+#Finished implementing Adafruit shield

+#Next will use voice recognition